AstroSnail/apexctl/README.md

 sudo make install
 ```

 **Maual installation is no longer supported.
-You may still try, but it's probably not worth it**
+You may still try, but it's probably not worth it.**
 ~~Installation may also be done manually.
 The instructions are as follows.~~
 ~~You should create directories which are missing on your system.~~